gethomepage/homepage/docs/configs/settings.md

 ### Five Columns

-You can add a fifth column (when `style: columns` which is default) by adding:
+You can add a fifth column to services (when `style: columns` which is default) by adding:

 ```yaml
 fiveColumns: true
 ```

-By default homepage will max out at 4 columns for column style
+By default homepage will max out at 4 columns for services with `columns` style

 ### Collapsible sections